-A checkbox is a field which performs according to the input.
-Implementing VBA is the most effective, quickest and safest method to run any operation in Excel.
+A checkbox is a field that performs according to the input.
+Implementing VBA is the most effective, quickest, and safest method to run any operation in Excel.
 In this article, we will show you how to check if a checkbox is checked in Excel with the VBA macro.

 VBA to Check If CheckBox Is Checked in Excel: 3 Ways